Information Management

 ‘Information and Records’ means information created or received in the transaction of business.
 Information and records may be in any format – paper-based, digital documents, data, excel spreadsheets, emails, photographs, etc.

-- Otago Polytechnic Limited is required under the Public Records Act to have an information management programme.
-This programme is a management framework consisting of policy, procedures, systems, and training to ensure consistent and compliant information management for the benefit of Otago Polytechnic Limited.
+1. Otago Polytechnic is required under the Public Records Act to have an information management programme.
+This programme is a management framework consisting of policy, procedures, systems, and training to ensure consistent and compliant information management for the benefit of Otago Polytechnic.

-- All staff members and Board are responsible for the management of Otago Polytechnic Limited information and are required to comply with this policy as part of Otago Polytechnic Limited’s overall information management framework.
+2. All kaimahi are responsible for the management of Otago Polytechnic’s information and are required to comply with this policy as part of Otago Polytechnic’s overall information management framework.

-- Otago Polytechnic Limited and any organisations contracted to deliver services on Otago Polytechnic Limited’s behalf will create and maintain full and accurate records of its affairs, in accordance with normal prudent business practice.
+3. Otago Polytechnic and any organisations contracted to deliver services on Otago Polytechnic’s behalf will create and maintain full and accurate records of its affairs, in accordance with normal prudent business practice.

-- Otago Polytechnic Limited will maintain in an accessible form, to be available for subsequent reference, all records until such time as they may be legally disposed.
+4. Otago Polytechnic will maintain in an accessible form, to be available for subsequent reference, all records until such time as they may be legally disposed of.

-- Otago Polytechnic Limited records will not be created or maintained in any personal or private storage services (e.g., Dropbox, Google Docs, USB storage devices etc.).
+5. Otago Polytechnic records will not be created or maintained in any personal or private storage services (e.g., Dropbox, Google Docs, USB storage devices etc.).

-- Otago Polytechnic Limited will not dispose of information and records until they have been retained for the minimum retention periods authorised by the Chief Archivist, as outlined in both Te Pūkenga NZ Disposal Authority DA424, the GDA 6, and the GDA 7.
+6. Otago Polytechnic will not dispose of information and records until they have been retained for the minimum retention periods authorised by the Chief Archivist, as outlined in both Te Pūkenga New Zealand (NZ) Disposal Authority DA424, the GDA 6, and the GDA 7.

-- All Otago Polytechnic Limited records created by Otago Polytechnic Limited and as defined by this policy, are the property of Otago Polytechnic Limited and not the individual staff members who created or received them.
+7. All Otago Polytechnic records created by Otago Polytechnic and as defined by this policy, are the property of Otago Polytechnic and not individual kaimahi who created or received them.

-- Otago Polytechnic Limited supports the protection and safeguarding of information as guided by the Treaty of Waitangi/Te Tiriti o Waitangi.
+8. Otago Polytechnic supports the protection and safeguarding of information as guided by the Treaty of Waitangi/Te Tiriti o Waitangi.

-- Through the proper collection, storage, and protection of information, Otago Polytechnic Limited will ensure that the privacy and confidentiality of individuals are protected.
+9. Through the proper collection, storage, and protection of information, Otago Polytechnic will ensure that the privacy and confidentiality of all individuals are protected.

-- Staff members and members of the Otago Polytechnic Limited Board will be held accountable for accessing information inappropriately (i.e. without a valid business reason) and this is also covered by the Code of Conduct (refer to Resolving Performance Problems policy).
+10. Kaimahi will be held accountable for accessing information inappropriately (i.e. without a valid business reason) and this is also covered by the Te Pūkenga Code of Conduct Policy and Otago Polytechnic Resolving Performance Problems policy).

 Roles and Responsibilities

-The following responsibilities exist for Otago Polytechnic Limited’s public records:
+The following responsibilities exist for Otago Polytechnic’s public records:

 Role: |